Kinto/kinto-http.py/README.rst

 Records
 =======

-Records can be retrieved from and saved to buckets.
+Records can be retrieved from and saved to collections.

 .. code-block:: python